pulumi/docs/CONTRIBUTING.md

 ## Pulumi terminology

+- Use `pulumi` or "the Pulumi CLI" to refer to the CLI
-TODO define how to refer to CLI, to service, etc.
+- Use `pulumi.com` to refer to the service

 ## Documentation structure